 What is ankylosing spondylitis?

-Ankylosing spondylitis (AS) is a type of arthritis that affects the spine.
+Ankylosing spondylitis (AS) is a type of arthritis that causes inflammation in certain parts of the spine.
 Ankylosing means stiff or rigid.
 Spondyl means spine.
 Itis refers to inflammation.
 The disease causes inflammation of the spine and large joints, resulting in stiffness and pain.
 The disease may damage the joint between the spine and the hipbone.
 This is called the sacroiliac joint.
 It may also cause bony bridges to form between vertebrae in the spine, fusing those bones.
 Bones in the chest may also fuse.

 What causes ankylosing spondylitis?

-Doctors don't know what causes AS, but researchers think that genes play a role.
-A gene called HLA-B27 happens in most Caucasian Americans who have AS.
-But in only half of African Americans who have it.
-But some people with the HLA-B27 gene don't have AS.
-Less than 1 in 20 people with the HLA-B27 gene have AS.
+The exact cause of AS is unknown.
+But researchers think that genetics play a role.
+A gene called HLA-B27 is found in most white Americans who have AS.
+But this gene is found in only 50% of African Americans who have AS.
+There are also some people with the HLA-B27 gene that don't develop AS.
+Less than 5% of people with the HLA-B27 gene have AS.